Friday, November 2, 2012

 * A 4 week Assignment at Cross Ranch State Park near Center/Hensler, ND

-I hosted here for Session 3 (July 18 - August 14, 2012).
+I hosted here for Session 3 (mid July - mid August) for both 2012 and 2013.
 I like the fact that North Dakota does 4 week "sessions" as opposed to "calendar months."
 These "sessions" can nicely dovetail into a schedule both after coming off and before going back to a "calendar month" hosting job.

 The park features primitive sites within a wildlife management refuge.
 There are also RV electric sites at the Sanger Campground.
 This park is along the Missouri River.
 Here is my camp host site: